Smart but Struggling: Why School Accommodations Might Not be Working | Dr. Amy Moore & Sandy Zamalis

 Inattentive ADHD: Support for Your Child, Teen, and Spouse with Dr. Amy Moore and Sandy Zamalis

 On this episode of the Brainy Moms podcast, cognitive psychologist Dr. Amy Moore chats with Sandy Zamalis about inattentive ADHD in children, teens, and adults.
 This subtype of ADHD is often overlooked and underdiagnosed because it manifests in behaviors that are less disruptive to a learning environment than the hyperactive subtype of ADHD.
-They share the criteria used to diagnose the inattentive type of ADHD inattentive, along with some strategies and techniques for supporting and communicating with a loved one with inattentive ADHD.
+They share the criteria used to diagnose the inattentive type of ADHD, along with some strategies and techniques for supporting and communicating with a loved one with inattentive ADHD.
 Whether it’s a child, teen, or spouse with ADHD in your life, you can reframe your thinking to help from a place of empathy.

 Read more